American Piano Company

 American Piano Company (Ampico) was an American piano manufacturer formed in 1908 through the merger of Wm.
-Knabe & Co., Chickering & Sons, and Foster-Armstrong.
+Knabe & Co., Chickering & Sons, Marshall & Wendell, and Foster-Armstrong.
 They later purchased the Mason & Hamlin piano company as their flagship piano.
 The merger created one of the largest American piano manufacturers.
 In 1932, it was merged with the Aeolian Company to form Aeolian-American Co.